Where do I need landscaping in my yard?

 - A minimum of 30 percent of the front yard must have live plant material.
 Tree canopies do not count towards the required percentage.

-- When artificial turf is used in the front yard it may count for up to half of the required live plant material.
+- When artificial turf is used in the front yard it may be used in place of the required live plant material.
 Specific regulations must be met when installing artificial turf.

 How big can my driveway be?